wp-plugins/cp-contact-form-with-paypal/README.txt

 * Compatible with the WordPress 4.2.2 version

 = 1.1.6 =
-* Fixes security bug: XSS, SQLi - thank you to [Nitin Venkatesh](http://in.linkedin.com/in/nitinvenkatesh/) for the report
+* Fixes security bug: CSRF, XSS, SQLi - thank you to [Nitin Venkatesh](http://in.linkedin.com/in/nitinvenkatesh/) for the report

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support